GuildCrafts/web-development-js/CONTRIBUTING.md

 ### Step 2: Pick a Title

 Choose a terse and clear title for the goal.
-Use this in both the **goal issue** and the **learning contract**.
 It should summarize _what is being built as a part of this goal_.

 Try to use one of the following grammatical structures in your title: